MicrosoftDocs/fabric-docs/docs/real-time-analytics/jupyter-notebook.md

 ---

-# Tutorial: Query a Kusto database using a Jupyter notebook
+# Tutorial: Query a KQL Database with kqlmagic using a Jupyter notebook

 Jupyter notebooks are both readable documents containing data analysis descriptions and results as well as executable documents which can be run to perform data analysis.
-In this article, you'll learn how to use a Jupyter notebook to run advanced queries and visualizations from data in a Kusto Database.
-This tutorial uses pre-created datasets and notebooks in both the Kusto and the Data Engineering environments in Trident.
+In this article, you'll learn how to use a Jupyter notebook to run advanced queries and visualizations from data in a KQL Database.
+This tutorial uses pre-created datasets and notebooks in both the Real-time Analytics and the Data Engineering environments in Trident.

 Specifically, you'll learn how to: